thienng-it/note-hub/CI_CD.md

 ## 🐛 Troubleshooting

-### Render Deployment Not Triggering
+### Netlify Deployment Not Triggering

-**Issue:** Deploy to Render shows warning about `RENDER_DEPLOY_HOOK`
+**Issue:** Deploy Netlify workflow skipped and site not updated

 **Solution:**

-1. Verify secret is added: Settings → Secrets and variables → Actions
-2. Secret name must be exactly: `RENDER_DEPLOY_HOOK`
-3. Render hook URL must be valid
-4. Restart deployment in Render dashboard
+1. Confirm the `NETLIFY_DEPLOY_HOOK` secret exists and is spelled correctly
+2. Verify the hook URL has not been rotated or deleted in Netlify
+3. Check Netlify dashboard → Deploys for errors during the build

 ### Tests Failing in CI but Passing Locally